 The half-life of tramadol is believed to increase to seven hours in people over aged 75.
 Further, tramadol can reach higher concentrations in the blood in people of this age group.
 As a result, tramadol may stay in an older person’s body longer than in a younger person’s.

-Function of the Body’s Organs
+The function of the Body’s Organs

 Before tramadol leaves the body, it is metabolized by enzymes in the liver and processed through the kidneys.
 If either the liver or the kidneys are not functioning correctly, tramadol and its metabolites may take longer to be broken down by the body than they would with healthy liver and kidney function.